mmojana/home-automation/thermostat-node-software/README.md

 ## Features

-This is the Arduino source code for my thermostats, that takes care of:
+This is the Arduino source code for my thermostats, that:
-- Configure the RFM69HW radio
+- Configures the RFM69HW radio
-- Configure the BME280 temperature and humidity sensor for minimum energy consumption
+- Configures the BME280 temperature and humidity sensor for minimum energy consumption
 - Monitors the battery voltage and reports it back to the gateway
 - Supports both metric and imperial units
 - Uses deep sleep to save battery life.